makersmakingchange/Simple-Switch-Tester/README.md

 ### 3. Assemble the Switch Tester

 Reference the [assembly guide](/Documentation/SST_Assembly_Guide_v0.1.pdf) for the tools and steps required to build each portion.
+There is also a build video available at the following link: https://www.youtube.com/watch?v=CHm8Z5UD4Sw

 ## Files